slothsoft/sprint-simulation/README.md

 Let's take a look at our team members first:

-- **Angie** finishes tasks in 70% of the hours and is a perfect guesser
+- **Angie** needs 70% of the time to finish tasks and is a perfect guesser
-- **Bert** finishes tasks in 100% of the hours and guesses with 10% deviation
+- **Bert** needs 100% of the time to finish tasks and guesses with 10% deviation
-- **Charles** finishes tasks in 200% of the hours and guesses with 50% deviation
+- **Charles** needs 200% of the time to finish tasks and guesses with 50% deviation

 The interesting tasks are: